 Quinn, now an active, happy 4-year-old who loves superheroes and playing with blocks, visits his cardiologist, Chitra Ravishankar, MD, every year as part of his ongoing follow-up care for ALCAPA.

-Fuller is also part of the surgical team at the Philadelphia Adult Congenital Heart Center, a joint program of CHOP and Penn Medicine.
-CHOP helps patients transition to the adult program where the team is specially trained in the complex anatomy and heart function of adults born with congenital heart disease.
+If Quinn requires surgery later in life, he could have the same surgeon: Dr. Fuller is also part of the surgical team at the Philadelphia Adult Congenital Heart Center.
+This joint program between CHOP and Penn Medicine helps patients transition to the adult program, where the team is specially trained in the complex anatomy and heart function of adults born with congenital heart disease.

 “We’re so lucky that we live here and that we have such great people to take care of him,” Emily says.
 “I trust everything they tell me.
 I know that they’re always going to be taking care of him, and he’s always going to get the best care.
 I don’t have any worries.”